 In effect, there are three components to the discourse surrounding this publication:

 - The certainty of the findings according to the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) criteria;

 - The purported ‘guidelines’ which were formulated based on the certainty rating, not the results.

 Point 1 - The Results

 In an overall analysis, the findings were consistent with the wider literature, encompassing major prospective cohort studies across different populations.
-The results for the mortality outcomes commonly assessed in relation to meat intake were as follows, comparing high tertiles of intake to low:
+The results for the mortality outcomes commonly assessed in relation to meat intake were as follows, comparing the lowest tertiles of intake to the highest:

 It should be stated that the presentation of the results considered both processed and unprocessed meat intake, and the relative risk reduction for reducing either by three servings per week was similar.
 The majority of cohort studies assessing the relationship between red meat intake and health outcomes generally have demonstrated differences in effect between processed and unprocessed meat consumption.
 Overall, processed meat consumption is significantly more strongly associated with CVD, cancer, and all-cause mortality.
 Unprocessed meat consumption is more of a statistical grey area, as highlighted above in relation to the IARC designation (and which will be discussed further below).

 However, overall the actual results of the NutriRECS analysis were nothing groundbreaking having regard to the totality of the literature on red meat and health outcomes.
 The entire premise for the ultimately “guidelines” (in quotations as NutriRECS is an ad hoc body which had no specific mandate to issue any guidelines) was therefore the certainty ratings of the results.